CESNET/ipfixcol2/src/tools/fdsdump/README.md

 ## Modes
 ### Statistics mode

-Selected using the -I flag
+Selected using the `-I` flag

-Prints basic information about the flows contained in the fds files, such as packet counts, byte counts, flow counts in either directions in case of biflow.
+Prints basic information about the flows contained in the FDS files, such as packet counts, byte counts, flow counts in either directions in case of biflow.

 ### Lister mode